nicfheorais/study-request-app-server/README.md

 # SERVER REPO (Node.js -Express - REST API - PostgreSQL DB - Deployed on Heroku)

 Where we are often now frequently studying remotely, we might still wish to study with someone else, either to share a research task, to try implementing a new technology, to do some pair programming on a joint code base, or maybe to study silently, but with other silent partners also present on a zoom call.
-The front end app (see repo here - TBC) allows you to browse existing study buddy requests, as well as letting you add your own request.
+The front end application (see separate repo), allows you to browse existing requests for a remote study partner, while also letting you add your own study partner request

-This repo contains a 'proof of concept' server for the back end of the 'study buddy' app.
+This repo contains a 'proof of concept' server for the back end of a 'study buddy' app.
 It is written without using express-generator.
 It currently contains the scripts to set up and populate basic user and 'study request' table
 (The data model shows the tables for the MVP in green and tables for upcoming functionality, in white<br><br>
 ![study-buddy-data-model](study-buddy-data-model.png)